pingcap/docs-tidb-operator/en/upgrade-tidb-operator.md

 This document describes how to upgrade TiDB Operator to a specific version.
 You can choose either [online upgrade](#online-upgrade) or [offline upgrade](#offline-upgrade).

+## Upgrade considerations

+Review the following items before you upgrade TiDB Operator.

+- Effective January 4, 2026, the TiDB Operator Helm chart repository domain changes from `charts.pingcap.org` to `charts.pingcap.com`.
+If you previously installed TiDB Operator from `charts.pingcap.org`, follow these steps to update your Helm repository configuration:

+    1. Remove the old Helm repository:

+        ```shell
+        helm repo remove pingcap
+        ```

+    2. Add the new Helm repository:

+        ```shell
+        helm repo add pingcap https://charts.pingcap.com/
+        ```

+    3. Update the Helm repository index:

+        ```shell
+        helm repo update pingcap
+        ```

+- If you use TiDB Operator v1.3.0-beta.1 or earlier to deploy a TiDB cluster across multiple Kubernetes clusters, upgrading TiDB Operator directly causes a rolling update and can result in an abnormal cluster state.
+To upgrade TiDB Operator from an earlier version to v1.3, perform the following steps:

+    1. Update the Custom Resource Definitions (CRDs).
+    2. In the `TidbCluster` specification, set `spec.acrossK8s` to `true`.
+    3. Upgrade TiDB Operator.

+- The Pod `ValidatingWebhook` and `MutatingWebhook` are deprecated.
+If you use TiDB Operator v1.2 or earlier with these webhooks enabled, upgrading to v1.3.0-beta.1 or later removes them.
+This removal does not affect TiDB cluster management or any running TiDB clusters.

 ## Online upgrade

 If your server has access to the internet, you can perform online upgrade by taking the following steps: